 - It’s a binding agent, for one thing, which means that it can lead to constipation in some dogs.
 Because of this possibility, dogs should use plenty of water along with turmeric.
 Yogurt can also be administered to balance out the digestive flora.

 - Dogs that are prone to kidney stones should not be given turmeric since it increases urinary oxalate levels.

 - Also, some dogs are sensitive to turmeric and develop stomach upset.
 If this happens, it’s possible that you’re giving too much or that your dog is simply sensitive to the herb when added directly to their food.

 - Studies in people conclude that turmeric can have a negative effect if taking drugs for acid indigestion such as Tagamet, etc. See this article by the University of Maryland Medical Center.
 So, I’d recommend avoid feeding turmeric and acid reducers at the same time (hopefully you’re not feeding acid reducers regularly anyway).

 - They also indicate that it can have an effect on those taking prescription drugs for diabetes or if taking aspirin.
 So, same applies here; I would avoid giving turmeric and diabetic drugs together, and if you’re giving your dog aspirin, I also wouldn’t give the two together.
 Give one or the other.

 Overall, however, most case studies have revealed many positive effects with dogs taking turmeric.
 Nonetheless, better safe than sorry.

-*Note: One person wrote in to share that her dog is on Trilostane for Cushings Disease.
+*Tips: One person wrote in to share that her dog is on Trilostane to treat Cushings Disease.
 She wanted to let me know that her vet told her that Turmeric can be fed when a dog is taking Trilostane.